larpchronicles/rules/chronicles-rulebook.md

 ## Defense Slots
 Using any skill, ability, or effect that grants a Resist or Dodge requires a Defense Slot to be prepared.
-All characters have one Defense Slot by default and may purchase additional slots with Skill Points.
+All characters have one defense slot by default and may purchase additional slots with Skill Points.
 Each Defense Slot a character may prepare and consider active.
 A character may only have as many Active Defenses as they have Defense Slots.
-Once prepared, any Active Defense may be used to defend against the appropriate type of attack, allowing them to call Resist or Dodge respectively.
+Once prepared, any Active Defense may be used to defend against the appropriate type of attack, allowing them to call "Resist" or "Dodge" respectively.

 ### Healed By [Effect]
 When you have an ability or active effect that makes you take Healed By an effect.
 For example: Shock, Stone, Flame, or Frost.
 Creatures with this ability cannot be healed by weapon attacks (except Spellstrikes), but can be healed by packet attacks.